vsklad/cgen/readme.md

     - the tool will never output the same term twice within the same equation, duplicates are optimized out

 ## Acknowledgements & References
-In many respects, CGen is an evolution of work done by earlier researchers.
+In many respects, CGen is an evolution of work done by other researchers.
 Below is the list of publications and tools used during CGen development.

 1. Johanovic et al, 2005, <http://csl.sri.com/users/dejan/papers/jovanovic-hashsat-2005.pdf>
 2. [Marjin Heule](http://www.cs.utexas.edu/users/marijn/), 2008, <https://repository.tudelft.nl/islandora/object/uuid%3Ad41522e3-690a-4eb7-a352-652d39d7ac81>